voximplant/websdk-demos/call-stats/README.md

 });
 ```

-**Note!** Some quality issues can be reported only in Chrome.Check the reference for the issues you need.
+**Note!** Some quality issues can be reported only in Chrome.
+Check the reference for the issues you need.

-*If you think any other quality problem worth reporting, please create an issue here to request it.*
+*If you think any other quality problem is worth reporting, please create an issue here to request it.*